Quantum-0/oculus-xr-learning/README.md

 - Select OVRCameraRig, enable checkbox for Oculus 3, Hand Tracking Support - Controllers and Hands, Passthrough support - supported, insight passthrough - enable
 - Create a cube in front of camera for test
 - Build and Run

+## Step 2

+- Add OVRSceneManager into the scene
+- Set Place Prefab and Volume Prefab properties with Assets/Oculus/SampleFramework/Usage/SceneManager/Prefabs/Plane and Volume
+- In OVRCameraRig set Scene Support=Supported